Zee Ntuli – “Life’s imperfections can hold the most unexpected beauty”

 Source: Woolworths reset

 What do you believe is our responsibility as filmmakers and artists?
-How can we contribute to these conversations while still sustaining ourselves economically?
+How can we contribute to this while still sustaining ourselves economically?

 From my perspective, I believe filmmakers have a significant responsibility to society.
 Stories shape culture, and as storytellers, we have a duty to reflect truth to our audiences, allowing them to connect with the work on a deeper level.
 It’s our responsibility to ask questions, spark conversations, and provoke thought without necessarily providing answers.
 We should challenge viewers to question themselves, society, and their understanding of the world.